 Scores of German scientists were forced – some apparently were happy to volunteer – to work on the Soviet A-bomb.
 Luminaries such as Manfred von Ardenne, Gustav Hertz, winner of the Nobel Prize in Physics with James Franck, Max Volmer, Max Steenbeck and Nikolaus Riehl all worked hard and were able to deliver to Stalin a nuclear bomb by 1949 a scant four years after the takeover of Berlin.
 President Roosevelt’s “gift” of Berlin to Stalin as a way to ingratiate himself to the dictator failed miserably.
 At the Yalta Conference, February, 1945, President Roosevelt assured Winston Churchill that “…Stalin was not an imperialist.”
 Geopolitical savvy was never President Roosevelt’s strong suit.
 The President’s obtuseness had been in evidence during the Cuban revolution of 1933 when he ignored ambassador Sumner Welles’ call to intervene and dampen the anarchy which had overtaken the island.
 The upshot of the President’s inaction was Batista’s dictatorship which only proved to be the precursor of a far more malignant tyranny: Castro’s Cuba.
 Not long after the Yalta Conference, Stalin put in place the Communist Bloc of nations which enslaved millions of people for decades to come.

-In the end, “the courtship of Stalin during World War ii failed abysmally” according to Robert Nisbet in his groundbreaking book, Roosevelt and Stalin: The Failed Courtship.
+In the end, “the courtship of Stalin during World War II failed abysmally” according to Robert Nisbet in his groundbreaking book, Roosevelt and Stalin: The Failed Courtship.

 PRESIDENT ROOSEVELT ROLLS OUT THE RED CARPET FOR STALIN’S STOOGES